croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 ![Module names without noisy qualifiers](images/02-module-names-without-noisy-qualifiers.jpg "Module names without noisy qualifiers")

 ## Running and exercising applications
 As in most distributed systems, we have multiple applications to run.
-Some of them are functional, while others have a supportive role.
+Some of them bring actual functionality, while others have a supportive role.
 In addition, we also have required infrastructural pieces.

 ### Starting applications
 In our case, infrastructure comprises Axon Server and PostgreSQL database.
 To **start those infrastructural components**, open the new shell (shell-2) at the project root and execute the following